These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 - All but a handful of SaaS partner programs provide some form of sales training, although only half provide hands-on sales support.

-Overall, each of the 30 partner programs offered a mix of services for partners, while utilizing the strengths and weaknesses of both parties involved.
+Overall, each of the 30 partner programs offered a mix of services while utilizing the strengths and weaknesses of both parties involved.
+Their tactics and messaging can serve as a model for your own partner portal and set-up.

 So without further ado, here are 30 of the best partner programs offered by SaaS companies in no particular order: